angular/angular/docs/CODING_STANDARDS.md

 The [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html) is the basis for Angular's coding style, with additional guidance here pertaining to TypeScript.
-The team uses `clang-format` to automatically format code; automatic formatting is enforced by CI.
+The team uses `prettier` to automatically format code; automatic formatting is enforced by CI.

 ## Code practices